Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 Getting to Your Program

-Students make own travel arrangements but are given guidelines for arrival date and times.
-Must arrive in time for orientation.
-If students arrive in Santiago by the time given by CIEE, they can be picked up by CIEE program staff.
+Students make own travel arrangements but are given guidelines for arrival date and times from CIEE.
+All participants must arrive in time for orientation.
+If students arrive in Santiago by the time given by CIEE, they can be picked up at the airport by CIEE program staff.
 If they miss the program pick up, students are responsible for getting to the orientation hotel by the time required.

 A student visa is required.
 U.S. citizens must have a U.S. passport valid for at least six months beyond the end of the program.
 You will apply for your own visa.
 CIEE will provide you with visa information.